"Playing" for The Mets

 This is it, I thought.
 Im gonna do it.
 As I pushed the

-strands of hair away from my face, Nettles moved closer to the third base bag, hoping to
+strands of hair from my face, Nettles moved closer to the third base bag, hoping to get a

 I took a deep breath and settled in, focusing only on hitting the ball.
 Andys